Distance Ladder I - Resolved Galaxies¶

 In the above plots, we can see that we shift the galaxys values upwards (shown in red) to match the benchmark (shown in black).
 From this, we can also see that some data is no longer available to us - presumably stars that are too dim to resolve at this large distance.

-DataFrame and save it to the directory.
+Finally, we can add these distances and their uncertainties to the existing pandas DataFrame and save it to the directory.
 I'll print it, too, so that we can compare some of the values between Period-Luminosity fitting and Main-Sequence fitting.

 distance_data['MS_distance'] = MS_dist